-S = basal area (cross sectional area)
+- S = basal area (cross sectional area)

-h = tree height
+- h = tree height

-f = form factor
+- f = form factor

-Note: S x h is volume of a geometric solid usually a cylinder
+Note: S x h is volume of a geometric solid usually a cylinder circuitous and unsatisfactory approach.

-Form factor varies with tree species especially according to the position occupied in the canopy.
-Volume estimation by form factor is a circuitous and unsatisfactory approach.
 It is of interest essentially where the labour has already gone into the computation and presentation of statistics of form and taper of individual species.